Caroline Raspberry fruit

 Fall-bearing variety producing abundant tasty red fruit, improved disease resistance, prune canes to the ground in late fall; raspberries are quite shrubby looking and require careful placement in the landscape, regular pruning and protection from birds

-Caroline Raspberry is a medium-sized shrub that is commonly grown for its edible qualities.
+Caroline Raspberry is a medium-sized shrub that is typically grown for its edible qualities.
 It produces clusters of red heart-shaped berries which are usually ready for picking from late summer to mid fall.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: